 Add the Attribution Settings column so that you can identify what attribution setting, for both active and completed campaigns, you are looking at in the Facebook Ads Manager.

 You can still use the comparing attribution window in the Facebook Ads Manager to analyze campaign conversion disparities between a 1-, 7-, and 28-day click and view attribution window.
 However, this feature will go away.

 Once the iOS 14 Privacy Update rolls out and Facebook adapts, the Facebook Ads Manager will only report on a max 7-day post click and 1 -day post view attribution model.
 Making the 7-day window attribution window your default today gets you ready for the upcoming changes.
 You will also better understand how to analyze and optimize your campaigns in the future.
 In addition you are preparing your clients in advance on how performance will look in 2021.
 To change your default attribution reporting window for the Facebook Ads Manager go to Ad Account Settings > Attribution

 Let’s put the iOS 14 Privacy Update aside for a minute.

-Essentially when installing event tracking server side you are sending events from your server to the Facebook pixel instead of the browser being responsible for sending the event.
+When installing event tracking server-side, you’re essentially sending events from your server to the Facebook pixel instead of the browser responsible for sending the event.
 This means you can process data as first-party data to prevent conversion loss due to browser cookie limitations.

 Here are some resources: